How Much Does IT Support Cost?

 And why you might pay the big bucks……

-£30+ a user – A “proper” managed service means more than just supporting the IT equipment and keeping the business systems running.
-But they will have the very best tools to keep an eye on what’s happening.
-And the best staff keeping monitoring those tools.
+£25+ a user – A “proper” managed service means more than just supporting the IT equipment and keeping the business systems running.
+They will have the very best tools to keep an eye on what’s happening.
+And the best staff monitoring those tools.

 You’ll be looking to see your IT support company more often than just when something goes wrong.